-- (4) International onshore student applicants must also: - a. have financial capacity to pay the full cost of their tuition, non-tuition costs including living expenses and all other expenses associated with their education and living in Australia; and - b. satisfy Genuine Temporary Entry student requirements in accordance with the International Admissions Genuine Temporary Entry Procedure; and - c. enrol on a fulltime basis (unless studying on other than a student visa). - (5) The admission of offshore International Students for study at offshore education collaboration or partnership locations will be in accordance with this Rule and any additional admission requirements contained in the Third Party Education Collaboration Agreement, Partnership Agreement, or other contractual arrangements, as well as any articulation pathway approved by Academic Board. - (6) International offshore students who are not citizens of the country they are studying in and who are enrolled as independent students or with a University-approved education collaboration must also meet any requirements stipulated by the local authorities of the country they are studying in. - (7) When assessing applications against the relevant Academic Standards, the University will use accepted educational resources, including Australian Education International NOOSR, UK NARIC, University Admissions Centre Assessment of Qualifications Manual and the Queensland Tertiary Admissions Centre Schedule to establish the Australian equivalence of an applicant's overseas qualifications. - (8) For Study Abroad and Exchange students only, all documentary evidence attached to an application must be: - a. original; or - b. certified as true copies of the original by a certified contractual agent, Notary Public or Justice of Peace; or - c. verified by a trusted source such as the home overseas institution. - (9) Where original documents are not provided, or the documentation is not certified by an appropriate authority, a conditional offer of admission may be made subject to the provision of appropriate documentation prior to course commencement.
+- (5) International onshore student applicants must also: - a. have financial capacity to pay the full cost of their tuition, non-tuition costs including living expenses and all other expenses associated with their education and living in Australia; and - b. satisfy Genuine Temporary Entry student requirements in accordance with the International Admissions Genuine Temporary Entry Procedure; and - c. enrol on a fulltime basis. - (6) The admission of offshore international students for study at offshore education collaboration or partnership locations will be in accordance with this Rule and any additional admission requirements contained in the Third Party Education Collaboration Agreement, Partnership Agreement, or other contractual arrangements, as well as any articulation pathway approved by Academic Board. - (7) International offshore students who are not citizens of the country they are studying in and who are enrolled as independent students or with a University-approved education collaboration must also meet any requirements stipulated by the local authorities of the country they are studying in. - (8) For Study Abroad and Exchange students only, all documentary evidence attached to an application must be: - a. original; or - b. certified as true copies of the original by a certified contractual agent, Notary Public or Justice of Peace; or - c. verified by a trusted source such as the home overseas institution. - (9) Where original documents are not provided, or the documentation is not certified by an appropriate authority, a conditional offer of admission may be made subject to the provision of appropriate documentation prior to course commencement. - (10) International student applicants who are under 18 years of age must also satisfy the Department that suitable welfare and accommodation arrangements have been made for them while studying in Australia to receive a Student Visa.

-- (10) International student applicants who are under 18 years of age must also satisfy the DIBP that suitable welfare and accommodation arrangements have been made for them while studying in Australia to receive a Student Visa. - (11) The University may provide welfare and accommodation arrangements for under-age students who cannot independently satisfy DIBP's welfare requirements subject to the Welfare Arrangements of International Students Aged Under 18 Policy.
+(11) The University may provide welfare and accommodation arrangements for under-age students who cannot independently satisfy the Department's welfare requirements subject to the Welfare Arrangements of International Students Aged Under 18 Policy.